 The Financial Aid Office determines the amount students on financial aid are expected to earn working during the summer.
 Successful fellowship recipients will receive summer compensatory earnings, as articulated by the Financial Aid Office.
 International Programs communicates with Financial Aid about the amount students are to be awarded and that amount is credited to the Occidental student account by the first day of classes.
 Students not on financial aid are ineligible to receive summer compensatory earnings.

 Obligations and Deadlines

 The fellowship requires that the project must be completed within the research abroad program deadlines.
-Research reports, expense reports and receipts are due to International Programs September 14.
+Research reports, expense reports and receipts are due to International Programs in September.
 The full amount of the fellowship will be charged to the student account of any student who fails to submit his/her reports and receipts by that deadline and no credit will be awarded.

 Students are subject to the College Policy and Procedure on Research Misconduct and the Student Code of Conduct.
 Any student who is involuntarily withdrawn from the research abroad program for disciplinary reasons will be required to return the full amount of the fellowship to the College.

 Two Credit Independent Study for Research Abroad

 Students are strongly encouraged to pursue an optional two-credit independent study for research abroad with their faculty supervisor during the fall or spring semester prior to proposed research.
 The independent study for research abroad will contribute to the student's ability to demonstrate appropriate academic preparation for the fellowship.
 Please refer to the Office of the Registrar’s website for information regarding Independent Study.

 - Phone: (323) 259-2533